Childcare Subsidy FAQ

 When am I eligible for this benefit?

-For new faculty and staff with eligible dependents are eligible to begin receiving the subsidy the 1st of the month following your date of hire.
+New faculty and staff with eligible dependents are eligible to begin receiving the subsidy on the 1st of the month following your date of hire.
 If you are expecting a new baby, you are eligible for the subsidy when you return to work and your child begins receiving care services (i.e. childcare, daycare, nanny care, etc.).